kroyee/type-generator/README.md

 - arrays (`std::vector` in c++)
 - variants (`std::variant` in c++, in TS represented as `{ type: number, value: string | number }`)

-You custom types can reference each other.
+Your custom types can reference each other.

 Short example: